swiftlang/swift/docs/LibraryEvolution.rst

 amount of indirection when dealing with enum values, in order to potentially accommodate new values.
 More specifically, the following changes are permitted:

-- Adding a new case.
+- Adding a new case (unless the enum is marked ``@frozen``; see below).
-- Reordering existing cases is a `binary-compatible source-breaking change`.
-In particular, if an enum is RawRepresentable, changing the raw representations of cases may break existing clients who use them for serialization.
+- Reordering existing cases is a `binary-compatible source-breaking change` (unless the struct is marked ``@frozen``; see below).
+In particular, both CaseIterable and RawRepresentable default implementations may affect client behavior.
 - Adding a raw type to an enum that does not have one.
-- Removing a non-public, non-versioned case.
 - Adding any other members.
-- Removing any non-public, non-versioned members.
+- Removing any non-ABI-public members.
-- Adding a new protocol conformance (with proper availability annotations).
+- Adding a new protocol conformance, with the same restrictions as for structs.
-- Removing conformances to non-public protocols.
+- Removing conformances to non-ABI-public protocols.

 .. note::